Trams in Malmö

 The Malmö tramway network was a tram network that existed as a public transit system in Malmö, Sweden in some extent from 1887 until 1973.
 In 1987 a new route of about 2 km was built as a historic line, which remains in operation today.

 History

 The tramway operated between 1887 and 1973.
 It started service as a horsecar.
 The horsecars were replaced by electric trams starting in December 1906, with the last horses being retired in February 1907.
 With the introduction of right-hand traffic in 1967 most tram lines were withdrawn and replaced by buses, although line 4 to Sibbarp remained until April 27 1973.

 Lines

+The following lines are listed by the Tramway Museum Society.

 Rolling stock

 The service primarily used two-axle cars.
 From 1946 Type 'G' bogie cars manufactured by GM and ASEA were introduced on line 4 and from 1951-2, new two-axle cars were provided for the other remaining routes.

 Proposed reintroduction

 Building a new tram network in Malmö has been proposed several times, with the municipal board beginning planning work in 2009.
 However, conflicting views between the municipal and regional government resulting in the planned funding from both regional and national authorities not being available resulted in these plans being shelved, with plans for busways to replace and supplement the planned tramways.
 Currently five busways are planned under the Malmöexpressen BRT concept, with two already opened as of February 2023.